timothy1191xa/project-epsilon-1/README.md

  - Clean `make clean` : remove compiled python files

- - All Analysis `make all-analysis` : Executes all analysis and creates relevant img files under fig/ folder
- - If you want to perform each analysis, please be aware of the following dependencies:
-   - noise-pca (prerequisites: convolution)
-   - noise-pca_filtered (prerequisites: convolution, download_all)

  - Test `make test` : Tests the functions in code/utils folder

  - Coverage `make coverage` : Creates a coverage report for the functions in code/utils/ folder